 Once you’re in the sea, it’s soft sand underfoot and beautiful clear water.

 The best thing about Plavi Horizonti beach for us was that, if you ventured off over to the right towards the rocks at the edge of the cove, the water deepened and there were tons of colourful fish swimming around.

 We had our snorkels and face masks and they made all the difference.
-It was fine splashing around in front of the main beach area, relaxing on the calm waster on the lilo, but venturing off to the rocks with the snorkels added a totally new dimension to the day.
+It was fine splashing around in front of the main beach area, relaxing on the calm water on the lilo, but venturing off to the rocks with the snorkels was even more fun.

 Plavi Horizont was certainly a popular, but not overly-busy beach and nothing like the crowded, built-up beach areas of the nearby Budva region.

 There’s a bar / restaurant there, a shaded wooded area if you need to cool off and tons of easy parking right near the beach.
 It’s a beautiful, relatively quiet, comfortable and safe beach and was a great first day to the holiday, easing us in to the local area and letting us relax after the previous day’s travelling.